Lake Champlain Maritime Museum: Replica fleet

-A significant part of the museum's effort to understand the region's maritime past is its fleet of replica vessels.
-Historians and archaeologists at the museum believe that the recreation of historic vessel types offers a unique understanding of the vessels, their crews, and the society of a given era while allowing the public to experience history in a very tangible way.

-The smallest of these, and the first replica built at the museum, is the Perseverance, a boat of a type used during the French & Indian War, known as a Bateau.
-The successful completion of that project in 1986 encouraged the museum and its supporters to build a replica of a revolutionary war gunboat, the Philadelphia II.
+The museum has a collection of replica vessels to study the region's maritime history.
+These replicas provide insights into the ships, their crews, and the era they represent.

-Launched in 1991, that vessel serves today as a focal point for interpreting the British and American campaigns on the Lake in 1776 and is an accurate reproduction of the original vessel which was sunk in combat at the Battle of Valcour Island.
-It was raised from the lake's bottom in 1935 and is currently preserved at the Smithsonian Institution.
+The first replica made was the Perseverance, a Bateau from the French and Indian War era, completed in 1986.
+Encouraged by its success, the museum then built the Philadelphia II, a revolutionary war gunboat, launched in 1991.
+This replica is an accurate reproduction of the original vessel which was sunk in combat at the Battle of Valcour Island, which was raised from the lake's bottom in 1935 and is currently preserved at the Smithsonian Institution.

-The flagship of the LCMM fleet is the canal schooner Lois McClure.
-The product of a partnership between the museum and the Lake Champlain Transportation Company, this 88-foot replica was launched in July 2004 after three years of construction in Burlington.
+The museum's primary vessel is the canal schooner Lois McClure, launched in 2004, built by a partnership between the museum and the Lake Champlain Transportation Company.
 Its design is based on the General Butler, a schooner wrecked in Burlington Harbor on December 9, 1876, and the O.J.
 Walker, another sailing canal boat which sank in 1895.

 Programming

-In addition to underwater archaeological research and traditional gallery-style exhibits, LCMM conducts educational, boatbuilding, and boating programs, and hosts lectures, annual juried photography shows, and historical re-enactment events.
-An active education department offers classes ranging from on-water exploration to traditional crafts, and staff educators conduct wintertime outreach to area schools, visiting students in their classrooms and helping them learn about the American Revolutionary War, 19th-century maritime commerce, and Lake Champlain's archaeological resources.
+LCMM conducts educational, boatbuilding, and boating programs, and hosts lectures, annual juried photography shows, and historical re-enactment events.
+LCMM also offers classes ranging from on-water exploration to traditional crafts; and staff educators conduct wintertime outreach to area schools, visiting students in their classrooms and helping them learn about the American Revolutionary War, 19th-century maritime commerce, and Lake Champlain's archaeological resources.

-Each winter, area youth organizations partner with the museum to build either a Cornish pilot gig or a Whitehall pulling boat.
-This program is intended to help teenage students learn important life skills and develop an improved self-image through the collaborative building process.
-Those boats are then used in classes and community rowing programs during the boating season.
+Area youth organizations partner with the museum to build either a Cornish pilot gig or a Whitehall pulling boat through a collaborative building process.